Data in Wonderland

 Empirical studies suggest the communication is generally more effective when its author controls all aspects of the communication, from content to typography and form.
 But in some cases, we may enhance the communication by allowing our audience to choose among potential contexts of the information.
 Here, we aim to explore many ideas within this framework, using as content a data analytics project.

-Then we begin to integrate other, visual, forms of data representation into the narrative.
+After establishing these foundations, we explore our content and audiences through narrative communication, considering not just our words but the typographic forms of those words.
+We then begin to integrate other, visual, forms of data representation into the narrative.
 As our discussions in graphical data encodings become more complex, we give them focus in the form of information graphics, dashboards, and finally enable our audience as, to some degree, co-author with interactive design of the communication.

 Software information and conventions